petros-d/docs/docs/install.md

 }
 ```

-## Step 5: Begin the Installation
+## Step 5: Let Astronomer Complete the Install

-Let your Astronomer representative know that you completed the role creation step.
-From there, they'll configure all of the resources and connections on your cloud necessary for running Airflow.
+Let our team know once you've created the admin IAM role for Astronomer.
+From there, we will finish creating an Astronomer Cluster in your AWS account that supports Apache Airflow environments.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.